 Contact an Experienced Attorney

 For fast help with a negligence claim or car accident, contact a reliable personal injury attorney.
 The amount of time you have to act is limited.
 Understanding the law can be difficult, especially when involved in a third party liability.
-You may need the legal services of the auto attorneys at the Sargent Law Firm.
+You may need the legal services of the auto attorneys at The Sargent Firm Injury Lawyers.
 Contact us today to get started.